JakeJMattson/ModMail/warmbotsetup.md

-	"ownerId": "The ID of the bot owner - has access to the whitelist commands", "prefix": "The command prefix for this guild, e.g. !", "maxOpenReports": "The max number of reports that can be opened in any configured guild", "recoverReports": "Whether or not the reports will be recovered if the bot goes offline.
-Saves to disk if true", "whitelist": [
+	"ownerId": "The ID of the bot owner - has access to the whitelist commands", "prefix": "The command prefix for this guild, e.g. !", "maxOpenReports": "The max number of reports that can be opened in any configured guild", "whitelist": [
 	    "ID of a guild allowed to use this bot.", "<Additional guilds>"